Etiopathogenesis

 Neurologic symptoms

-• acroparesthesia – pain, tingling, and burning in the hands and feet – one of the first symptoms
+• acroparesthesia – pain, tingling, and burning in the hands and feet – often one of the first symptoms

 • autonomic dysfunction